pwolf88/kb/contents/deep-dive/dex.md

 > As Alice I can cheaply use Burger tokens to Bob to make a payment to Bob (who accepts Coffee tokens)

-Similarly, the DEX should support the above user story when "Burger tokens" and Coffee tokens” are substituted for any type of asset that may be traded on the OMG Network.
+Similarly, the DEX should support the above user story when "Burger tokens" and Coffee tokens" are substituted for any type of asset that may be traded on the OMG Network.
 This may include fiat or asset backed tokens, stablecoins and cryptocurrencies.

 #### Prior DEX Designs